isodeesomlerty/alien_invasion/README.md

 **Avoid Aliens:** Dodge alien ships!
 If you collide with an alien or an alien reaches the bottom of the screen, you lose a life.

+**Dodge Bullets** You also lose a life if you are hit by alien bullets.
+Remember that shooter aliens are red, so try to kill them as soon as you can.

 **Quit the Game:** Press Q at any time to quit the game.

 ## Installation